Supplementary hypothesis: The chronology of the sources

-The supplementary hypothesis proposes that the Deuteronomist (D) was the original, and earliest, Pentateuch writer, having been written at the end of the seventh century, and ascribes the Jahwist (J) to the exilic (c.
+The supplementary hypothesis proposes that the Deuteronomist (D) was the original, and earliest, Pentateuch writer, writing at the end of the seventh century, and ascribes the Jahwist (J) to the exilic (c.
 540 BCE) and the Priestly (P) to the post-exilic (c.
 400 BCE) periods.

 The supplementary hypothesis argues that the Deuteronomist (D) source is of the seventh century BCE.
 Early Pentateuch scholars, most notably Martin Noth, argued that the Deuteronomist (D) was a single sixth century author explaining the events preceding the Babylonian exile theologically.
-In 1968 Frank Moore Cross suggested that Deuteronomist (D) actually originated from "dual-redactors," with the original Deuteronomist (Dtr1) being a seventh century author supporting Josiah's reforms, and Noth's later sixth century Deuteronomist (Dtr2) revising the earlier work, imbuing it with themes of punishment for the sinful as to explain the Babylonian exile.
+In 1968 Frank Moore Cross suggested that Deuteronomist (D) actually originated from "dual-redactors", with the original Deuteronomist (Dtr1) being a seventh century author supporting Josiah's reforms, and Noth's later sixth century Deuteronomist (Dtr2) revising the earlier work, imbuing it with themes of punishment for the sinful as to explain the Babylonian exile.
 This "dual-redactor" view is likely the most common held among scholars today; Van Seters affirmed this view arguing that both the emphasis on seventh century reform and on sixth century exile shows that "Deuteronomy ... consists of an older nucleus with later expansions."

 While the documentary hypothesis held that the Yahwist (J) was likely of the 10th century, the supplementary hypothesis puts it much later, in the 6th century, during the exilic period.
 That reassessment was made largely because of research conducted in the 1970s.
-A 1976 study by Hans Heinrich Schmid demonstrated that the Yahwist (J) was aware of earlier religious writings of the 8th and 7th centuries BCE, refuting the original assessment of J as a work of the 10th century.
+A 1976 study by Hans Heinrich Schmid argued that the Yahwist (J) was aware of earlier religious writings of the 8th and 7th centuries BCE, refuting the original assessment of J as a work of the 10th century.
+Martin Rose (Schmid's pupil) claimed that J was composed as prologue to the Deuteronomistic history.
 Van Seters argues that the Yahwist (J) used "fragments, some in literary form, others as popular motifs and stories" to create a theological creation story, expanding upon the Deuteronomist's established corpus of work.
 By the post-exilic period, he theorizes that there was an established theological work (DJ) created by the Deutoronomist (D) and Yahwist (J).

 Van Seters argues that the Priestly source (P) is not independent from the Yahwist source (J) but indeed relies heavily upon it.
 If J is ascribed to the exilic period, P must be of the post-exilic, or Second Temple, period, likely in the 5th century.
 This reassessment of chronology places the Deuteronomist as the first writer (DJP) whereas the documentary hypothesis places the Deuteronomist as a later writer (JEDP).